yakushabb/flathub-notes/freedesktop.md

 ## Freedesktop 25.08

+### Added

 **openh264 and ffmpeg-full extensions**

 _openh264_ and _ffmpeg-full_ extensions have been replaced by _codecs-extra_ runtime extension.
 App developers or maintainers will no longer need to add the snippet below to get h.264/h.265 working.
-It is supposed to be automatically handled by the runtime.([*1](https://gitlab.gnome.org/GNOME/gnome-build-meta/-/issues/931))
+It is supposed to be automatically handled by the runtime. ([*](https://gitlab.gnome.org/GNOME/gnome-build-meta/-/issues/931))

 ```
 add-extensions: